Hidden secret destinations in Europe on a budget?

 6. Lednice-Valtice, Czech Republic

 I’ve been hearing about travel gems in the Czech Republic for years.
-I didn’t make it past the charming city of Prague – which back then was an ultra budget European destination.
+I didn’t make it past the charm of Prague – which back then was an ultra-budget European destination.
 20 pence for a beer.
 Hello, Czech Republic!

-Did you know that the 200 km Lednice-Valtice region in the Czech Republic is Europe’s largest artificial geographical area and known a the Garden of Europe?
+Did you know that the 200 km Lednice-Valtice region in the Czech Republic is Europe’s largest artificial geographical area and known as the Garden of Europe?

-A major attraction is Lednice Castle, a palace built on a Renaissance chateau and Gothic fort.
-You can take a fairytale walk and enjoy the stunning views after climbing the 60-meter high minaret or relax on a boat trip down the river.
+One of the main attractions is Lednice Castle, a palace built on a Renaissance chateau and Gothic fort.
+You can take a fairytale walk and enjoy the stunning views after climbing the 60-meter-high minaret or relax on a boat trip down the river.

 7. Pag Island, Croatia

 Croatia was once a hidden European destination, but now it’s very popular with tourists.
-There are still some areas you can visit on a budget and aren’t as popular yet.
+There are still some areas you can visit on a budget that aren’t as popular yet.

 The island of Pag is one of the most striking and unique spots on the Croatian Adriatic coast.